-Examples: Outreach and policy support Enhanced interaction with relevant public, private and academic stakeholders to share knowledge, create the conditions for uptake and provide policy advice/support Strengthened capacities and improved strategies creating the conditions for uptake of SD-related knowledge, applications, and services by local communities, public/private/civil society organisations and other stakeholders Activities to facilitate and contribute to the use of research evidence by policymakers, private sector, civil society and other development actors Guidelines are developed and made available for uptake by stakeholders (with attention for gender issues related to uptake by women and men) Collaboration in spin offs, commercialisation of new knowledge products, registration of IP, pilot initiatives Policy briefs are published for policy advice Stakeholder engagement strategies are developed Systems, policies, and infrastructure Better management, information systems, educational and research policies to improve functioning of HE&SIs, including policies on gender and diversity, research integrity and uptake.
-Improved equipment, laboratories and offices for education and research Improved organisational capacity (management/support systems, policies and infrastructure) of HE&SI instrumental to sustained education and research capacity strengthening Organisational and institutional capacity is strengthened Examples: Establishment of efficient structures, processes and procedures (e.g. introduction of lab procedures) Integration of structures, processes and procedures in the daily workflows (e.g. well-functioning lab) Establishment of adequate "institutions", policies, rules and regulations (e.g. development of a new research/ accreditation/ HR policy, gender policy, environmental policy, technology transfer, a research procurement desk, Grants Directorate, Extension office, etc.) Adequate policies are in place to support/improve access for students from vulnerable groups and ensure gender-balance among students and staff Enforcement of rules and regulations for good governance (e.g. implementation of new research, accreditation/ HR policy,) Regular adaptation of institutions, rules and regulations (e.g. evaluation mechanisms for research, curricula, HR,) Improvements in the laboratory and other supporting infrastructure (library, ICT) Improved software technologies for data collection and analysis Support systems such as management system, quality assurance, accounting are implemented and used Governance/management structures of the partner institutions are strengthened Measures are taken to reduce environmental impact (CO 2 compensation, less paper-based, limited travel, recycling, etc.)
+Outreach and policy support Enhanced interaction with relevant public, private and academic stakeholders to share knowledge, create the conditions for uptake and provide policy advice/support Strengthened capacities and improved strategies creating the conditions for uptake of SD-related knowledge, applications, and services by local communities, public/private/civil society organisations and other stakeholders Demonstration workshops for stakeholders are organised (participation of women is promoted) Improved scientific communication methods and strategies to share results with broader audience Seminars with industry, government agencies and development partners are organised on a regular basis Attendance of SD-relevant academic conference by project team members Systems, policies, and infrastructure Better management, information systems, educational and research policies to improve functioning of HE&SIs, including policies on gender and diversity, research integrity and uptake.
+Improved equipment, laboratories and offices for education and research Improved organisational ca- pacity (management/support systems, policies and infra- structure) of HE&SI instru- mental to sustained education and research capacity strengthening Organisational and institutional capacity is strengthened Examples: Establishment of efficient structures, processes and procedures (e.g. introduction of lab procedures) Integration of structures, processes and procedures in the daily workflows (e.g. well-functioning lab) Establishment of adequate "institutions", policies, rules and regulations (e.g. development of a new research/ accreditation/ HR policy, gender policy, environmental policy, technology transfer, a research procurement desk, Grants Directorate, Extension office, etc.) Adequate policies are in place to support/improve access for students from vulnerable groups and ensure gender-balance among students and staff Enforcement of rules and regulations for good governance (e.g. implementation of new research, accreditation/ HR policy,) Regular adaptation of institutions, rules and regulations (e.g. evaluation mechanisms for research, curricula, HR,) Improvements in the laboratory and other supporting infrastructure (library, ICT) Improved software technologies for data collection and analysis Support systems such as management system, quality assurance, accounting are implemented and used Governance/management structures of the partner institutions are strengthened Measures are taken to reduce environmental impact (CO 2 compensation, less paper-based, limited travel, recycling, etc.)